 Smoke Signals: If you light a roaring camp fire, the odds are you will be giving off smoke signals to your neighbors and ringing the dinner bell.
 To avoid this use alternative cooking methods, or cook foods that won’t give off smoke.

-Trash Removal: If you have a bunch of tin cans or long term food storage packaging laying around, people will know you have food long after you have been cooking.
+Trash Removal: If you have a bunch of tin cans or long term food storage packaging laying around, not only is it unsanitary, people will know you have food long after you have been cooking.
 Burning your trash is probably not a good option, but burying it will keep it out of sight, and out of mind.

 What You Cook: The different types of foods you cook, types of spices you use and how you cook it will all matter in an SHTF scenario.
 Boiling some Legacy food might not give off much of an aroma, but cooking it on a wood fire will.
 This is the main reason I love the Sun Oven so much.